1) The Biblical Gospel – The First Essential of Biblical Evangelism

 According to Jesus, most people are going to hell (Matthew 7:13).
 Unsaved people need the Savior.
-And faith comes from hearing (Romans 10:17).
+And faith comes from hearing the gospel (Romans 10:17).

 Under the leading of the Holy Spirit, you must be willing to challenge a person’s thinking about sin, righteousness and Jesus Christ.
 God may use you to help someone see their need for the Savior.
 Remember, Jesus challenged the thinking of Nicodemus, the rich young ruler, and the woman at the well.
 We destroy arguments … against the knowledge of God (2 Corinthians 10:8).

 We use The “Good Person” Test from Living Waters Ministries to challenge people’s thinking about their righteousness.
 It includes a review of the 10 Commandments and, with the leading of the Holy Spirit, it establishes a person’s need for the Savior.

-6) Prayer.
+Christians must be committed to prayer.
+And we ask and depend on others to pray for the harvest.
 When the great evangelist Charles Spurgeon was asked why he was so successful, he responded, “My people pray for me.”